Svetlana Mastitskaya

 Bio

-I am a cardiovascular neuroscientist and BHF Intermediate Basic Science Research Fellow at the University College London.
-My research interests include neural mechanisms of cardioprotection, functional interactions between the brain, the heart and the gut, and how these interactions are coordinated by the vagus nerve.
+I am a Senior Lecturer in Cardiovascular Regenerative Medicine, and British Heart Foundation Research Fellow at the University of Bristol.
+My research focuses on neural mechanisms of cardioprotection, the regulation of coronary microcirculation, and the functional interactions between the brain, the heart and the gut coordinated by the vagus nerve.

 Interests